canonical/opensearch-operator/docs/how-to/integrate-with-an-application.md

 ### Integrate the client application with OpenSearch

-To integrate `opensearch` with your client applicationm run:
+To integrate `opensearch` with your client application, run:

 ```shell
 juju integrate opensearch <application>